williamsnell/ws_content/content/posts/entropy/index.md

 rapidly converges to its true value of \(\approx 1\).
 This is just our earlier statement, that all of our points must fall between \((-\infty, \infty)\).

 You might also notice that the entropy \(H(X)\) keeps increasing as the bins get narrower.
-Worryingly, i this value never converges - it just keeps increasing.
+Worryingly, this value never converges - it just keeps increasing.
 If we take the limit of \(\Delta x \rightarrow 0\), we'll have **infinite** entropy.